New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 1. The 4% Rule: An Age-Old Method

 One of the most widely recognized retirement withdrawal methods is the 4% rule.
 According to this approach, retirees withdraw 4% of their original retirement portfolio balance in the first year of retirement.
 Each subsequent year, the amount withdrawn increases to keep pace with inflation.
 For example, from a $500,000 portfolio, the first year’s withdrawal would be $20,000 (4% of $500,000).
-The following year, if inflation is 3%, the withdrawal would rise to $20,600.
+The following year, if inflation rate of 2.4%, the withdrawal would rise to $20,600.
 The 4% rule aims to strike a balance between making withdrawals and allowing the funds to grow over time.

 That said, some financial professionals have raised concerns about whether the 4% rule is still the best strategy, particularly in light of market volatility.
 In tough market conditions, the 4% rule might accelerate the depletion of your assets.
 Some advisors recommend reducing the withdrawal rate to 2.4% in such cases to help safeguard long-term funds.